LiLabAtVT/I2GDS2025/Group6/McKennaDraftReadMe.md

 Press "y" when prompted to complete installation

 **Step 3**\
 Use code below to access bbduk output files and merge forward and reverse reads.
+Be sure to replace PID, working directory, etc. with your information.

 Code Explanation: